zacharybaca/no-dog-left-behind/README.md

   /vite.config.js         # Config file when using VITE to generate the scaffold for a React application
 ```

+## Known Issues

+- Some dog breed images may load slowly on slower internet connections due to reliance on external API resources.
+- Currently, the app supports login for existing Fetch Rewards accounts only; user registration and password reset flows are not implemented.
+- Favorites are stored locally in the browser and do not persist across devices or sessions.
+- Accessibility improvements, such as enhanced keyboard navigation and screen reader support, are planned but not yet fully implemented.

+---

+## Future Improvements

+- Implement user registration and password recovery functionality to support a wider user base.
+- Add advanced breed filters (e.g., size, temperament, energy level) to improve user search experience.
+- Integrate backend persistence for user favorites and settings to allow cross-device access.
+- Enhance accessibility compliance to meet WCAG guidelines, improving usability for all users.
+- Add automated testing to improve code quality and reliability.
+- Optimize image loading with lazy loading techniques and caching strategies.

+---

+## Testing

+This project currently does not include automated tests.
+Manual testing was conducted on multiple browsers and devices to verify core functionality and responsive design.

 ## Contact

 Created by Zachary Baca